 Stress tests provide an indication of the potential size of losses that could arise under extreme market conditions.
-Therefore, bank computes on a daily basis Stress VAR, combined with Normal Board Risk Committee on a quarterly basis.
+Therefore, bank computes on a daily basis Stress VAR, combined with Normal VAR to capture the abnormal movements in financial markets and to give more comprehensive picture of risk.
+The results of the stress tests are reviewed by the ALCO on a monthly basis and the Board Risk Committee on a quarterly basis.